bshebl/smb-portbridge/README.md

 > ⚠️ SMB/445 is high risk to expose publicly.
 Use strict allowlists, consider VPN/SSH tunnels when possible.

+---

+## Best use cases

+`smb-portbridge` is designed for scenarios where:

+- **Transparent SMB access is required**
+  Clients expect to connect directly to TCP/445 without being reconfigured (e.g., legacy systems, embedded devices, or large networks where client reconfiguration isn’t feasible).

+- **ISP or upstream network blocks outbound 445**
+  Many ISPs block SMB for security reasons.
+This tool allows routing SMB traffic through alternate ports.

+- **Control is at the network level**
+  You want to solve the problem with two Linux servers acting as a bridge/proxy, not by touching client configurations.

+- **Quick workaround for testing, migration, or special cases**
+  Useful for short-term projects, labs, or controlled internal use where deploying a full VPN might be overkill.

+---

+## Current limitations & considerations

+- **Security risks of SMB exposure**
+  SMB is a high-value attack target.
+Even with allowlists, exposing it on the internet is dangerous.
+  → Always use strict source IP restrictions, rate limiting, and monitoring.

+- **No encryption of SMB traffic**
+  Packets between Server A and Server B are plain TCP (except for NAT).
+If your network is untrusted, add a secure tunnel (VPN, SSH, stunnel) between A and B.

+- **Client IP is not preserved**
+  Because of MASQUERADE, the target only sees Server B’s IP, not the original client’s IP.
+This simplifies routing but loses end-to-end visibility.
+  Future enhancement could add TPROXY or a userland proxy to preserve client IPs.

+- **Maintenance with UFW**
+  UFW-based installs work by editing `before.rules`.
+Distro updates or manual UFW resets can overwrite these rules.
+After updates, re-run the installer if rules are lost.

+- **Single protocol focus**
+  Currently designed only for TCP/445 (SMB).
+Extending to other ports is possible but not included yet.

+- **No automatic health checks**
+  If Server B or the target goes down, Server A just drops traffic.
+A future feature could include watchdogs or failover.

+---

+## Future development ideas

+- **WireGuard or SSH tunnel mode**
+  Option to run the A–B hop over an encrypted tunnel automatically.

+- **Client IP preservation**
+  Replace MASQUERADE with a proxy method that passes through real client addresses.

+- **Multi-port support**
+  Extend configuration for other protocols commonly blocked by ISPs.

+- **Improved UFW integration**
+  Safer UFW rule injection with diff/merge logic rather than direct `awk` edits.

+- **System health integration**
+  Add systemd watchdog or monitoring scripts to alert if forwarding breaks.

+---

 ## Quick start

 On **each server**: